16 Top Philadelphia Landmarks to Visit

 The grave of Deborah and Benjamin Franklin

 Even on a quick weekend trip to the city, Benjamin Franklin’s grave is a must-see for most visitors.
-The grave is located in the Christ Church Burial Ground alongside many other early residents of Philadelphia and people who contributed to shaping the city.
+The grave is located in the Christ Church Burial Ground alongside many other early residents and people who contributed to shaping the city.

 Franklin’s grave is located in the corner of the burial ground at 5th and Arch and can be seen without paying to enter (though a more thorough visit is interesting).
 You’ll often find pennies on top of the large marble slab, an homage to Franklin’s adage that “a penny saved is a penny earned.”